yguitton/training-material/topics/imaging/tutorials/2D-spot-detection/tutorial.md

 ![TSV_output.png](../../images/2d_spot_detection/TSV_output.png)

 # Convert spots coordinates to labels
  Let's try now to visualize our results!
-First step is to create a label map from the TSV file...
+The first step is to create a label map from the TSV file...
 This can be nicely done by converting the point coordinates to a label map and we have a tool for it!

 > <hands-on-title>Segment image</hands-on-title>